ROCm/rocprofiler/README.md

 - unittests (Gtest Based) : These includes tests for core classes.
 Any newly added functionality should have a unit test written to it.

 - featuretests (standalone and Gtest Based): These includes both API tests and tool tests.
-Tool is tested against different applications to make sure we have right output in evry run.
+Tool is tested against different applications to make sure we have right output in every run.

 - memorytests (standalone): This includes running address sanitizer for memory leaks, corruptions.